rubycocos/blockchain/base58-alphabets/README.md

 ## What's Base 58?

+The number of characters you are left with when you use all the characters in the alphanumeric alphabet, but remove all the easily mistakable characters like `0`, `O`, `l` and `I` is...
+58.

+alphanumeric = `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz` (62 characters)

+base58       = ` 123456789ABCDEFGH JKLMN PQRSTUVWXYZabcdefghijk mnopqrstuvwxyz` (58 characters)

+From the Wikipedia:

 > Similar to Base64, but modified to avoid both non-alphanumeric
 > characters (`+` and `/`) and letters which might look ambiguous